menonothing/Variables-idk-/README.md

-I aim to make computer- recognise variable, some commonly used functions and exponents, and simplify equations pseudo code has been made and recorded as comments in code itself, i'd say around 60-70% or the work is done, will update this line once I finish this code
+I aim to make computer- recognise variable, some commonly used functions and exponents, and simplify equations pseudo code has been made and recorded as comments in code itself, i'd say around 60-70% or the work is done, will update this line once I finish this code ps- the file name absolutely doesn't and won't make sense dont waste your time thinking about it